Home Birth Video Statistics and Charts

 MOM’S DELIVERY POSITION

-Surprisingly, the graph shows that sitting and kneeling are the two preferred delivery position for most home birth mothers.
+Surprisingly, the graph shows that sitting and kneeling are the two preferred delivery positions for most home birth mothers.
 Followed by hands-and-knees position which is also very common, then finally squatting positions respectively.
 There are also a significant number of unknown positions since sometimes the moment of birth itself is not clearly shown in the video.
 There are also standing, inclined semi-supine, supine, and floating positions.
 We also included an Other category for those situations where the position couldn’t be placed into any other common categories.

 PROFESSIONAL BIRTH ATTENDEES